tony-xlh/pdfviewer-component/readme.md

 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install pdfviewer-component --save`
+- Run `npm install pdfviewer-web-component --save`
-- Add an import to the npm packages `import pdfviewer-component;`
+- Add an import to the npm packages `import pdfviewer-web-component;`
 - Then you can use the element anywhere in your template, JSX, html etc